asmitaandraskar/Projects/README.md

 # Projects
 Project Overview

-Project Name: Movie Database System
+Project Name: Movie Management System
 Objective: To manage a movie database that allows CRUD operations on movies, genres, and ratings using JDBC in Java.

 Architecture